logic-and-learning-lab/Popper/README.md

 `max_clauses(N).` sets the maximum number of rules/clause to be `N`

-To enable predicate invention add `enable_pi.` to the bias file.
+To enable predicate invention (which is very very expensive) add `enable_pi.` to the bias file.

 To enable recursion add `enable_recursion.` to the bias file.